Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 -

 **What is Observability?**
-- Being able to loodk at data from outside the system about what is going on within the system.
+- Being able to look at data from outside the system about what is going on within the system.
 - ***Pattern Recognition*** -

 **What is Logging?**